shiftcode/sc-commons-public/packages/eslint-config-shiftcode/docs/README.md

 contains a draft of an 1:1-transformation from mt-fadas root tslint.yml into eslintrc configuration.

-> Note: file is outdated in comparison to current eslint-configuration.
+> Note: file is outdated in comparison to current eslint-config-shiftcode.